Sporif/desktop-auto-back-and-forth/README.md

 Go to "Shortcuts" settings, search for "AutoBackAndForth" (under KWin) and choose your shortcuts.

+## Usage

-Press the shortcut to switch to the virtual desktop, and press it again to switch to the previously used virtual desktop.
+Activate one of the shortcuts to switch to a different virtual desktop, and activate it again to switch to the previously used virtual desktop.